Best Things To Do in Dalat (Itinerary): Coffee, Culture & Nature

 /The smog-filled city of Saigon and the tropical heat had got me craving for the cool highlands.
 Dalat is the complete opposite of how you’d imagine Vietnam to be.

-I might be exaggerating here but I was dying for temperatures that hover between 15 degrees and 25 degrees, and that’s exactly what I got.
+It is so nice to be in temperatures that hover between 15 degrees and 25 degrees, and that’s exactly what I got.

 The coffee plantations are really how you’d imagine spending your afternoons in.
 With their lush green fields stretching out as far as the eye can see.
 The plants seem to sway in unison, dancing to a tune only they can hear.